sebastiancarlos/beachpatrol/README.md

 manually over what is essentially a message-passing interface, significantly increasing complexity.

-### How does Beachpatrol compare to bookmarklets for quick tasks?
+### How does Beachpatrol compare to bookmarklets for quick tasks? <!-- omit in toc -->

 Bookmarklets are handy for executing scripts with a click, but they are limited to user-triggered actions and may not handle complex workflows, such as